 For more than three decades, the federal government has led the way in understanding the aging of the American workforce, largely through research initiatives.
-The National Institute on Aging has supported research examining labor force participation and retirement patterns among aging Americans.200 The Center for Retirement Research at Boston College, supported by the

-Social Security Administration, continues to advance research on retirement income and savings.201 The National Institute on Occupational Safety and Health, under the Centers for Disease Control and Prevention, established the National Center for Productive Aging and Work.
-This center is advancing efforts to identify best practices, such as ergonomic office designs to meet the needs of aging employees.202 In addition, the Bureau of Labor Statistics, the Congressional Research Service, and the Government Accountability Office have conducted several analyses and investigations concerning the aging labor force.
-These efforts range from charting prolonged spells of unemployment among aging workers, 203 to forecasting career pathways for aging workers,204 to investigating formal phased retirement options offered by employers.205 These federally supported studies and initiatives provide a foundation for our understanding of the opportunities and challenges of the aging American workforce and define corresponding policy issues.
+The National Institute on Aging has supported research examining labor force participation and retirement patterns among aging Americans.
+For the Center for Retirement Research at Boston College, supported by the Social Security Administration, continues to advance research on retirement income and savings.
+The National Institute on Occupational Safety and Health, under the Centers for Disease Control and Prevention, established the National Center for Productive Aging and Work.
+This center is advancing efforts to identify best practices, such as ergonomic office designs to meet the needs of aging employees.
+In addition, the Bureau of Labor Statistics, the Congressional Research Service, and the Government Accountability Office have conducted several analyses and investigations concerning the aging labor force.
+These efforts range from charting prolonged spells of unemployment among aging workers, to forecasting career pathways for aging workers, to investigating formal phased retirement options offered by